dopenguin/dopenguin/README.md

 # 🐧 are dope

 JavaScript developer with a love for [Vue.js][1] and a fable for GIS.
-Currently working on [Masterportal][2] and other geographic systems.
+Currently working on [Masterportal][2] and other geographic information systems.

   [1]: https://github.com/vuejs/vue